AndrejOrsula/drl_grasping/README.md

 # Deep Reinforcement Learning for Robotic Grasping from Octrees

 This is the primary repository for my Master's Thesis conducted at Aalborg University, Denmark.
-The focus of this project is to apply Deep Reinforcement Learning (DRL) to acquire a robust policy that allows a robot to grasp arbitrary objects from compact octree observations.
+The focus of this project is to apply Deep Reinforcement Learning to acquire a robust policy that allows robot to grasp arbitrary objects from compact octree observations.

 TODO: Include short WebP animation of agent grasping + observation besides (with counter of steps)

 ## Instructions

 **Requirements:**
-- **OS:** Ubuntu 20.04 (Focal)
+- **OS:** Ubuntu 20.04 (Focal) is required for local installation.
 - **GPU:** CUDA is required to process octree observations on GPU.
 Everything else should function normally on CPU.

-> Skip to [Docker section](#Docker) if you are not interested in local installation.
+> Skip to [Docker section](#docker) if you are not interested in local installation and instead want to reproduce or just try this project.

 ### Dependencies

 These are the dependencies required to use the entirety of this project.
-If no "(tested with `version`)" is specified, the latest release from a relevant distribution is expected to work fine.
+If no "(tested with `version`)" is specified, the latest release from a relevant distribution is expected to function properly.

 - [Python 3](https://www.python.org/downloads) (tested with `3.8`)
 - [PyTorch](https://github.com/pytorch/pytorch#installation) (tested with `1.7`)